akshayDev17/DEVELOPER-NOTES/operatingSystems/processSynchronisation/README.md

 # Producer Consumer Problem<a name="producer-consumer"></a>

+1. **classical IPC(inter-process communication) problem**

-1. 2 processes producer and consumer
+2. 2 processes producer and consumer

    1. producer produces instances of a non-resource
    2. consumer consumes instance of that resource

-2. overflow conditions
+3. overflow conditions

    1. no empty slot available for producer to keep a produced resource into
    2. no full slot available for consumer to consume a resource from

-3. producer and consumer should not try to access the storage at the same time
+4. producer and consumer should not try to access the storage at the same time

    1. in this case the storage is a non-shareable unit, its update/delete should happen atomically, and at different time-instances

-4. ```python
+5. ```python
    # semaphore, empty-slot, full-slot
    s, e, f = 1, n, 0